Fablehaven: Keys to the Demon Prison: Plot

 Everyone meets up with Seth at the place where the ghost ship, the Lady Luck, will pick them up to take them to the location of Zzyzx, Shoreless Isle.
 After Seth uses his powers to procure passage they sail to the island.
 There, they find the Fairy Queen's shrine near the dome holding Zzyzx.
 Kendra and Bracken speak once more to the Fairy Queen, who tells them that she has destroyed all of her other shrines, and that they have one final secret plan.
 The astrids are restored as the guardians of the fairy world and are equipped for battle.
-For the plan to work they need the five artifacts, so Seth, some astrids, and a repentant Sphinx teleported into Zzyzx and reclaim the artifacts.
+For the plan to work they need the five artifacts, so Seth, some astrids, and a repentant Sphinx teleport into Zzyzx and reclaim the artifacts.
 Seth uses Vasilis to slay Nagi Luna and Graulus, while Kendra uses Vasilis to kill the Demon King.
 After evacuating her world, the Fairy Queen allows the remaining demons to rush into her newly cut off world, trapping them there.
 With the artifacts in hand, Agad the wizard locks the demons in and the Fairy Queen makes Zzyzx her new home.

 Kendra, Seth, their parents and their grandparents move to the re-established Fablehaven.
 Raxtus visits and reveals that the Fairy Shrine at Fablehaven has been restored.
 He takes Kendra there, where she meets Bracken.
 The book closes as Kendra and Bracken contemplate their future together.